-Leftwing Groups Condemn Archbishop Challenging Biden's 'Devout' Faith
+Left-Wing Groups Condemn Archbishop Challenging Biden's 'Devout' Faith

-An open letter penned by the leftwing groups known as Faith in Public Life (FPL) and Faithful America has called for the removal of Archbishop Joseph Naumann of Kansas City, Kansas, as chair of the U.S. bishops’ pro-life committee after Naumann said President Joe Biden should stop professing to be a “devout” Catholic.
+An open letter penned by the left-wing groups known as Faith in Public Life (FPL) and Faithful America has called for the removal of Archbishop Joseph Naumann of Kansas City, Kansas, as chair of the U.S. bishops’ pro-life committee after Naumann said President Joe Biden should stop professing to be a “devout” Catholic.

 Nearly 20,000 people have signed onto the petition published by the two liberal groups at Action Network.
 The letter features a photo of Biden shaking hands with Pope Francis.